Step 3: Displaying Tank State by Subscribing to JointState Topics¶

 BodyItem*

-Initialization by the configure function¶
+Initialization via the configure Function¶

 virtual bool configure(SimpleControllerConfig* config) override